FridaWikell/python-snake/README.md

 ### User Stories

-1. As a user, I can play a game I have missed to play for several years.
+1. As a user, I can play a game I have missed playing for several years.
 2. As a user, I can challenge my friends in a game that is easy to understand.
 3. As a user, I can improve my reflexes.
 4. As a user, I can experience a retro feeling.